-K-12 schools that have been identified as partners in a grant-funded initiative integrating Blended Learning into their school site.
+K-12 schools that have been identified as partners in a grant-funded or self-funded initiative integrating Blended Learning into their school site.

 The three pillars of the Blended Learning Partnership Schools are: Leadership, Culture and Technology.

-These schools partake in two years of ongoing professional development in pedagogical best practices as well as blended learning best practices.
-Using the Teacher Leader model foundation from the Center for Math and Science Teaching and the Technology Integration Specialist Certification, the teachers become practitioners that are not only fluent in current teaching pedagogies, but the Teacher Leaders (TLs) are certified through the two programs as well.
+These schools partake in three years of ongoing professional development in pedagogical best practices as well as blended learning best practices.
+Using a Teacher Leader model foundation and the Technology Integration Specialist Certification, the teachers become practitioners that are not only fluent in current teaching pedagogies, but the schools' Teacher Leaders (TLs) are certified as well.

 LMU seeks to create a community and culture of college and career readiness in their Blended Learning Partnership Schools.
 This includes not only a college awareness and college-going mindset, but academic preparation as well.
 Classrooms are infused with reminders that college is within student reach, teachers receive professional development on fostering a classroom culture that promotes a college-going mindset, and students take ownership of their learning.